danielsamosir/EH2745-Assignment-2/README.md

 - Line bus5-6 disconnected during low load: Use low load profile, disconnect line bus5-6

 All the results from simulated timeseries power flow will then be stored in two excel files:
-- dataset.xlxs (all dataset shown in pu for voltage magnitude and degree in voltage angle)
+- dataset.xlsx (all dataset shown in pu for voltage magnitude and degree in voltage angle)
-- dataset_norm_labeled.xlxs (normalized dataset with label, will be used for the machine learning algorithms)
+- dataset_norm_labeled.xlsx (normalized dataset with label, will be used for the machine learning algorithms)

 For k-means:
 All dataset will be used as input